DIVORCE: WHY IT WAS THE BEST THING THAT HAPPENED TO ME

 Be in a relationship (or want one) for the right reasons.

-At the time, my friends started getting married (early), and I thought it was exactly what I should be doing.
-Don’t get into any relationship because others are doing it.
+At the time, my friends started getting married (early), and I thought it was exactly what I should be doing too.
+Don’t get into a relationship because others are doing it.
 Enter a relationship on your own time and on your own terms.
 You’ll be a much better partner for it.

 Love isn’t enough to make a relationship work – it’s the baseline, but it’s not enough.